 - Alignment files are mapped to either the GRCh38 or mm10 sequences.

-Experimental guidelines for DNase experiments can be found here.
+Experimental guidelines for WGBS experiments can be found here.

 Experiments should have two or more biological replicates; they may have two technical replicates per biological replicate.
 Assays performed using EN-TEx samples may be exempted due to limited availability of experimental material.